 The highly individualized curriculum is designed to address the specific needs of each student.
 Class sizes are small with a high teacher to student ratio.
 The program is based on current research and evidence-based best practices in the field.
 Teaching strategies and reinforcement methodologies are reviewed on an ongoing basis to maximize each student's success.

 Sunrise School is dedicated to helping its students make significant strides toward productive and rewarding futures.
 Students develop their self-esteem and a sense of achievement as they master each new skill.
-Their unique personalities are observed, respected and celebrated through this structured, individualized nurturing environment, where they experience school as positive and fulfilling.
+Their unique personalities are observed, respected and celebrated through this structured, individualized, nurturing environment.

-Sunrise School is certified by the California State Department of Education.
+Sunrise School, Sherman Oaks Campus, is certified by the California State Department of Education.
+The Sunrise Program, Culver City Campus (opening Fall 2013), operates under the auspices of THG, West, which is also certified by the California Department of Education.
 All services are provided by a highly professional, licensed and credentialed staff.

 Sunrise School is committed to building competence and confidence through explicit teaching using modeling, backward chaining, adult facilitation, repetition and opportunities for independent practice.
 Instruction is based on best practice strategies and evidence-based programs.